 Just a few days after the death of his wife, Idelette, John Calvin wrote these words expressing the depths of his suffering: “The death of my wife has been exceedingly painful to me … .
 I have been bereaved of the best companion of my life.”
 I have suffered much less than others, but even to the degree to which I have experienced suffering, I still find these words of James some of the most arresting in scripture: “Count it all joy, my brothers, when you meet trials of various kinds” (James 1:2).
-When trials arise, my first reaction is …
+When trials arise, my first …

 I began my college years ready to conquer the world for Christ.
 The reality of my journey, however, tells quite a different story.
 College, for me, was a roller coaster of peaks and valleys — from incredible joys to the most debilitating doubts I ever experienced.
 Thus, I have come to understand my time in college as being filled with good, bad, and ugly.